gphazon/Apex-Engine-Wyv/Apex/README.md

 Hit **Add Other...** and go to the **Battle.net** tab in the window that opens.
 After logging in to Battle.net, change the "Source" of files to **Map/Mod Name** and search for "apex".
-You should be able to find the **Apex RP Engine** mod published by Xethyr.
+You should be able to find the **Apex RP Engine** mod published by Serobliss.
 Select this mod and hit OK.

 This mod should now be added to your "Document dependencies" list.
 Move this mod file to the top of the list by pressing the up arrow button in the